The 4-4-2 soccer formation

 Most of the time they are the best dribblers of the team and the fastest as they are the troublemakers for the opposition.

-Their roles vary from coach to coach sometimes they are mostly tasked of keeping the fullbacks of the opposition as far away form the crossing areas as possible but most of the time they are asked to bring chaos to the defence of the opposition by their movements.
+Their roles vary from coach to coach sometimes they are mostly tasked of keeping the fullbacks of the opposition as far away form the crossing areas as possible but most of the time they are asked to bring chaos to the defense of the opposition by their movements.

 They can take the flank and cross to the strikers in the box or they can cut inside and shoot, or combine with the striker.